LockManipulator/Locksport/Safe manipulation/Digital Dial Magnifier/README.md

 ## Use

+Left USB port for charging and right USB port for wired power.
+Pass through charging is supported.
+And if both wired power and battery are on, protections are in plae to not overload the device.

 1. Put a small piece of double sided tape in the middle of the dial.
 2. Slide the magnetic base on to the front of the safe.